brentp/vcfanno/docs/index.md

 ========

 vcfanno allows you to quickly annotate your VCF with any number of INFO fields from any number of VCFs or BED files.
-It uses a simple conf file to allow the user to specify the source annotation files and fields and how they will base added to the info of the query VCF.
+It uses a simple conf file to allow the user to specify the source annotation files and fields and how they will added to the info of the query VCF.

-For VCF, values are pulled by name from the INFO field with special-cases of *ID* and *FILTER* to pull from those VCF columns.
++ For VCF, values are pulled by name from the INFO field with special-cases of *ID* and *FILTER* to pull from those VCF columns.
-For BED, values are pulled from (1-based) column number.
++ For BED, values are pulled from (1-based) column number.
-For BAM, depth (`count`), "mapq" and "seq" are currently supported.
++ For BAM, depth (`count`), "mapq" and "seq" are currently supported.

 `vcfanno` is written in [go](http://golang.org) and it supports custom user-scripts written in lua.
 It can annotate more than 8,000 variants per second with 34 annotations from 9 files on a modest laptop and over 30K variants per second using 12 processes on a server.